arindas/resume/arindas-resume.md

 - <b>Cloud based file storage solution built using Google Cloud Storage</b>

   - Files are organized by Buckets and Objects, mirroring file organization in Object Storage platforms
-  - Supports bucket creation, bucket level user access authorization and object upload, download and delete operations.
+  - Supports bucket creation, bucket level user access authorization; object upload, download and delete.
-  - Initially built as golang web service with google-cloud-sdk, Cloud Firestore database and Firebase Authentication, along with a React SPA Frontend.
+  - Initially built as a golang web service with google-cloud-sdk, Cloud Firestore database and Firebase Authentication, along with a React SPA Frontend.
-  - Later ported to Django to make Cloud Agnostic.
-Supports AWS S3 backed file storage and multiple databases for maintaining including PostgreSQL, Microsoft SQL Server, MySQL and SQLite.
+  - Later ported to Django to make it Cloud Agnostic.
+Currently supports AWS S3 backed file storage and multiple databases for maintaining user, bucket and object metadata - including PostgreSQL, Microsoft SQL Server, MySQL and SQLite.
-  - Maintains a catalog of accessible buckets and objects in the database for efficient queries.
   - Records all user access requests (object upload, download, bucket object listing) for detailed audit records
   - User access request records are also used for event driven processing.
 Includes a Framework to filter on user access request records and dispatch pre-configured actions (including API calls)
-  - _This solution enabled us to collaborate on sensitive datasets with over 10 different medical institutions across UK, Singapore and Europe without providing access to our GCP infrastructure._
+  - _This solution enabled us to collaborate on sensitive datasets with over 10 different medical institutions across UK, Singapore and Europe without providing access to our cloud infrastructure._
   - The user access request filter dispatch action Framework makes it possible to make API calls to our Gateway for files uploaded to a specific bucket and receive processed files in the same bucket.
 This effectively allows automatic image processing with inference APIs